Civil Law and Civil Litigation

-Under the EEO procedure, a judgment creditor in an “uncontested claim” can apply to the Court of Origin within the European Union for an EEO certificate which is automatically enforceable in the European Union, e.g. England and Wales.
-There is no need to go through the registration of Foreign Judgment process (see below).
+Under the European procedure, a judgment creditor may apply for an European Enforcement Order certificate which is automatically enforceable in the European Union.
+There is no need to go through the registration of Foreign Judgment Procedures (see below).

 "Uncontested Claims" are defined as: